 Sacred Sueños is an Andean mountain regeneration project, located 7km east, and 700m above, Vilcabamba, Ecuador.
 It was established in June, 2004, with the initial purchase of 10ha of land that had been severely degraded by repeatedly burning the steep hillside.
 The topsoil was extremely mineral deficient, with a pH of 4.5 to 5.
 It was a steep sea of bracken fern.

 About 5 years later, we were gifted a much larger piece of land bordering the initial site.
-It had been completely burned down in 1999.
+It had been completely burned down in 2001, along with the first site.
 The previous owner had given up on it after trying corn, beans, sugar cane, and even the cattle that are so common (and the reason for most of the destructive burning), in the region.

 Appreciating the principles of ecological succession, enhanced by heavy pruning to keep the system in growth, there has been a steady increase in biomass.
 We’ve strove for, and are witnessing, an amazing growth in species diversity.
 The soil fertility is constantly improving.

 Within the project, there are currently two residences (and a couple good spots for more).
 The first one to be developed is the Sacred Sueños Refuge.
 Hundreds of people from all the world have called it home, whether for a few days, some months, or even several years.
 It is a space for inspiration and education.
 It is a chance for anyone who wants to get off-road, off-grid, and off-line.

 In the past, the mountains between what is now Podocarpus National Park, and the town of Vilcabamba, in Southern Ecuador, were home to many people who grew their own food from the steep hillsides.
 Decades ago, however, the residents left their homes for the valley.
 The last few generations practiced unsustainable agricultural such as burning for cattle grazing.